Karthickraja018/Future-Intern-Tasks/Task1/readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 License
-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or support, please open an issue in this repository or contact [Your Name/Email].
+For questions or support, please open an issue in this repository or contact e.karthickraja2004@gmail.com.